The full story of how Stray Faces came to be:

 Some time passed and finally, we were able to take Dipper home.
 We were delighted to finally be able to bring him home with us but something was off.

 Dippers health rapidly began to decline.
 We quickly took him to the vet and that's when we learned about Distemper - a fatal viral infection with no known cure that affected many strays.

 Unfortunately, distemper eventually caught up with Dipper and he passed away not long after being diagnosed.
 It was then that we decided to do what we could to help the stray animals.
 After using up all of our own time, money and resources, we came to the sad realization that we could never do it on our own and decided to launch a gofundme campaign in hopes of helping the other strays before it was too late.

 After speaking and working with various organizations in the area, we learned how much of an uphill battle we were truly facing and we knew we could never do it on our own.
 We knew we had to find a way and it was then that Stray Faces was born.

-A business built to fund a cause.
+A social enterprise built to fund a cause.